WHO IS SARAH PHILLIPS?

-Sarah Phillips has been a innovative force in the food business for over 25 years.
+Sarah Phillips has been a innovative force in the food business for 30 years.
 She is the author of The Healthy Oven Baking Book (Doubleday, 1999 and Baking 9-1-1 (Simon and Schuster, 2003).
-She has consulted and created commercial and/or consumer recipes for many food companies in the baking industry, including Wilton Industries, McCormick Spice, Chicago Metallic, Clabber Girl Baking Powder, and Canadian CanolaInfo.
-Sarah has been involved with the creation of several baking recipes for their consumers.
+She has consulted and created commercial and/or consumer recipes for many food companies in the baking industry, including Kraft Foods, Wilton Industries, McCormick Spice, Chicago Metallic, Clabber Girl Baking Powder, and Canadian CanolaInfo.
 She was a member of Hershey Chocolate’s Baker’s Dozen, a select group of consumer advisors and bakery bloggers.

-Sarah's unique baking recipes are no-fail and presented as tutorials, with detailed explanations and many color photos, specifically them to teach both essential and advanced baking techniques.
+Here, Sarah's unique baking recipes are no-fail and presented as tutorials, with detailed explanations and many color photos, specifically them to teach both essential and advanced baking techniques.
 Most are innovative, using her newly invented techniques, mixing methods, and ideas.

 A comment section attached to each baking recipe, allows you to ask questions before, during and after you bake, depending on your level of membership to the site.